shhutc18/Weather-Dashboard/README.md

 ## Credits

 Code was created and commented by myself.
-I referced the content we learned in class for this assignment.
+I referenced the content we learned in class for this assignment.

 ## Link